What is toxoplasmosis?

 Toxoplasmosis is an infection caused by a parasite called Toxoplasma gondii.
 It can live in a cat’s intestines and be spread through its feces.
 It also can live in dirt and on some food we eat.

-Most people have no symptoms because their immune system keeps the parasite from causing illness.
-Sometimes people who have toxoplasmosis experience flu-like symptoms, such as:
+Most people do not show signs of toxoplasmosis.
+This is because their immune systems attack the parasite and prevent illness.
+You may have flu-like symptoms, such as: